6.28pm

 One of the things about Stone Flower I usually say, is that it’s better to listen to it with the 10th track on.
 The original vinyl just had 9 tracks, and track 10 is an alternate take on the song Brazil added to the CD.
 The track is 7 minutes long originally and 5 minutes long as an alternate take, so it might seem over-long but I think it’s wroth it, it is that good of a song.
 The reason I say this is because the track Sabiá, while it is good, doesn’t feel like a proper closer to me, and I like to think of the 10th track as an excellent and fitting reprise.
 So take that in mind.
 Fantastic album to make yourself a coffee to.

-And I’m not gonna keep arguing with you over Aladdin Sane or the other two albums, it would probably just make us absolute nemesis, because I disagree with most of what you said therea-hard-days-night-paul-11 Especially with Ziggy.
+And I’m not gonna keep arguing with you over Aladdin Sane or the other two albums, it would probably just make us absolute nemesis, because I disagree with most of what you said there Especially with Ziggy.
 Don’t… don’t say that stuff about Ziggy around me, it just hurts.

-PS: Ziggy Stardust is perfecta-hard-days-night-paul-4
+PS: Ziggy Stardust is perfect

 The following people thank Jules for this post: